huggingface/lerobot/README.md

 See `python lerobot/scripts/eval.py --help` for more instructions.

+### Train TDMPC RL (without initiatization)
+First extract random data using the following script : `python lerobot/scripts/collect_random_sim.py`.
+It will extract data under the following folder :
+`data/alexcbb/lowcostrobot` (can be set in the config file `configs/envs/lowcostrobot.yaml`)

+Then, train the robot online using the following command :

+`python lerobot/scripts/train.py env=lowcostrobot policy=tdmpc_koch`
+You can set the config files accordingly.

 ### Train your own policy

 Check out [example 3](./examples/3_train_policy.py) that illustrates how to train a model using our core library in python, and [example 4](./examples/4_train_policy_with_script.md) that shows how to use our training script from command line.